by-The-Lindemans/Equitable_Public_Benefit_License/README.md

 ## Files
 - `LICENSE.txt` — the full legal text
-- `attestation/` — fill-in templates for the annual Attestation; users complete and upload through the PBE-L Portal
+- `attestation/` — fill-in templates for the annual Attestation; users complete and email to attest@lndmn.com
 - `BADGE.md` — the canonical PBE-L badge snippet

-**Getting started**
+## Getting started
-1) Copy `LICENSE.txt` unchanged to repo root.
+1) Copy `LICENSE.txt` unchanged to the repo root.
-2) Keep both templates in `attestation/`; do not commit completed attestations here.
+2) Keep both templates in `attestation/`; do not commit completed attestations.
 3) Add the single License badge from **BADGE.md** to your README.
-4) Direct users to the PBE-L Portal for annual uploads: https://YOUR-PORTAL/attest
+4) Each year, useres must complete the appropriate Attestation and email it to **attest@lndmn.com** by the Reporting Deadline defined in the license.

 ## Changes and corrections
 - We accept errata; we track them in `CHANGELOG.md`.